paulbruwer/productionInventoryApplication/README.md

 For API security JSON WEB TOKEN is used with encryption key "secretKey".
 If you want to change this key navigate to /routes/middelware.js and change the key in both LoginUser and CheckJWTToken

-**Guide for use**
+# Guide for use

+## Login
-From the home screen, log into the application. (test account username: paul@mail.com, password: 1234)
+    From the home screen, log into the application. test accounts:
+        (admin) username: paul@mail.com, password: 1234
+        (receiving) username: chris@mail.com, password: abcd
+        (production) username: mark@mail.com, password: m@rk
+        (dispatch) username: jennifer@mail.com, password: pass

+    All users log in using the login page.
+After being logged in, depending on the user's permissions, the user will only be able to view information from the page they are allowed access.

+    For example.
+        Mark has only permission to view the production page.
+        He can view production logs and add new batches to this database collection.
+        He will not be able to view information on any other page, nor will he be able to submit any data on those pages on their respective database collections.

+    Admin users can view and manipulate all pages

 Navigate the pages of choice using the tabs above: